lrademacher/PyJLink/readme.md

   => Currently do not use the version from pip, as it does not contain SVDParser.for_mcu but install from repo.
 Caution: On windows you have to copy the data directory to python\cmsis_svd directory as the symlink does not work correctly for installation
 * <https://github.com/eliben/pyelftools>
 * https://github.com/matplotlib/matplotlib
+* JLinkARM.dll needs to be put into the root script directoy

 ### Target code dependencies
 * <https://github.com/bblanchon/ArduinoJson>